 - Same-day appointments

-- Can do all of your health care in one place
+- Can address many health care needs in one place

 - App with direct messaging and video chat options that allow you to choose the most convenient contact format for you